 He and his wife, Sharon, dated through 4 years of VMI, married after graduation, and now live in Florida.

 Charles W. “Charlie” Sachs, a proud member of the Class of 1979, earned a Bachelor of Arts degree in economics, was a Company E cadet, and an NCAA tennis letterman.
 He later co-founded the Omaha, Nebraska Chapter of the VMI Alumni Association.
 Following distinguished military and corporate careers, Sachs now serves as the director of Region X–South, responsible for 11 alumni chapters in six states with over 1,500 alumni.
-He chairs the Outreach Committee, serves on the Executive Committee and Nominations Committee, and previously chaired the Engagement Committee.
+He chairs the Outreach Committee, serves on the Executive Committee and Nominating Committee, and previously chaired the Engagement Committee.

 Commissioned into the U.S. Air Force as a communications-electronics officer upon graduation, Sachs served 25 years across the active Air Force, Air National Guard, and Air Force Reserve.
 His notable assignments included serving as a flight crew member and communications team officer-in-charge on the E-4B National Airborne Operations Center, commander of a Special Operations combat communications squadron, and Iraq-deployed J6 director of communications supporting Operation Iraqi Freedom.
 He also served as the first Air Force deputy director of irregular warfare requirements.
 Sachs retired as a colonel in 2010.